55 Sights in Padua, Italy (with Map and Images)

 Show sight on map

-The Loggia del Consiglio, also known as the Loggia della Gran Guardia, is a Renaissance building overlooking Piazza dei Signori in Padua, Italy.
-It was built in 1491 as the seat of the Grand Council.
-It was built on a project presented by Annibale Maggi and the factory was completed in 1536, according to some studies, under the direction of Giovanni Maria Falconetto.
+The Loggia del Consiglio, also known as the Loggia della Gran Guardia, is a Renaissance building that overlooks Piazza dei Signori in Padua.
+It was built starting in 1491 as the seat of the Great Council.
+It was built on a project presented by Annibale Maggi and the building was completed in 1536, according to some studies, under the direction of Giovanni Maria Falconetto.
 The upper room was frescoed in 1667 by Pier Antonio Torri.
 During the Austrian domination it became the seat of the "Gran Guardia", the military command of the city.

 Wikipedia: Loggia della Gran Guardia (IT)